-The trust is run by six trustees and employs no staff.
+The trust is run by up to six trustees and only employs a quarterly minute-taker.
 It is not involved in fund raising and relies solely upon the income from its investments to make donations.
 The deed of charitable trust specifies the charitable purpose of the Trust and allows the Trustees absolute discretion to apply funds for the charitable purposes for which it is established.
 The trustees meet 4 times a year to decide on the grant applications.

 The trustees aim to achieve a reasonable spread between UK and international Charities and not for-profit.
 If we donate to international Charities it is preferable that they have a registered UK arm to channel the donation.
 We can only accept applications from individuals under certain circumstances.